-11.4.3.5 ImmortalPhysicalMemory
+11.4.3.4 ImmortalPhysicalMemory

-java.lang.Object javax.realtime.MemoryArea
+java.lang.Object javax.realtime.MemoryArea javax.realtime.ImmortalPhysicalMemory type.

-javax.realtime.ImmortalPhysicalMemory

-An instance of ImmortalPhysicalMemory allows objects to be allocated from a range of physical memory with particular attributes, determined by their memory type.
 This memory area has the same restrictive set of assignment rules as ImmortalMemory memory areas, and may be used in any execution context where ImmortalMemory is appropriate.